zalando/postgres-operator/docs/user.md

 Fist step has a limitation, AWS rate-limits this operation to no more than once every 6 hours.
-Note, that if the statefulset is scaled down before resizing the size changes are only applied to the volumes attached to the running pods.
+Note, that if the statefulset is scaled down before resizing the new size is only applied to the volumes attached to the running pods.
 The size of volumes that correspond to the previously running pods is not changed.

 ## Logical backups